 - Do not sign or agree to any offer from an insurance adjuster before consulting an experienced truck accident lawyer.
 An adjuster’s job is to help maximize insurance profits and this often means limiting losses (or payouts for damages).
 You and your family members deserve someone who is on your side, protecting your interests at every step of the way.
 Call us today.

 Federal Motor Carrier Safety regulations changed some things in recent years regarding trucking companies making truck drivers independent contractors.
 At one time, trucking companies contracted drivers independently to eliminate any chance of being sued if a trucking accident occurred.

-Changes by the FMCSR now eliminates this distinction between a driver and the company.
+Changes to FMCS regulations now eliminate this distinction between a driver and the company.
 Now drivers are statutory employees of all trucking companies across the nation.

 Those of you in NYC suffering injuries from a truck now have a source for liability, even if the truck driver was initially to blame.
 This means trucking companies are responsible, no matter if they lease their vehicles.

 Others can also be liable beyond the trucking carriers.
-These other entities (or people) are maybe solely responsible, or partially.
+These other entities or people may be solely or partially responsible.

 Various individuals or third-parties could end up being liable once evidence is analyzed by your legal team.
 A trucking accident may involve a long chain of people who are negligent in preventing it from happening in the first place.

 As an example, the maintenance company the trucking company hired to do truck repairs may be liable in part.
 The trucking company owners maybe told them to do maintenance at set times during the year.
 Yet, the owners are still responsible for hiring the maintenance company.